 What does it involve?

-Integrative therapy begins with an initial assessment which involves an in-depth history taking, exploration of the current problem and what you might like to work on in therapy.
 Therapy is most effective, initially, on a weekly or fortnightly basis.
-Clients then often reengage with therapy over many years which allows for an ongoing and deep therapeutic relationship between therapist and client.
+People then often re-engage with therapy over many years which allows for an ongoing and deep therapeutic relationship.

-For a full refund, we request at least 48 hours’ notice if you need to cancel your appointment.
-Where 48 hours or more notice has been given, your session fee will be refunded less a cancellation fee of £5.00.
-Where less than 48 hours’ notice is given, the session will be charged in full.
+For a full refund, we request at least 24 hours’ notice if you need to cancel your appointment.
+Where 48 hours or more notice has been given, your session fee will be refunded.
+Where less than 24 hours’ notice is given, the session will be charged in full.